Kulmetor43/S-Paint/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+S-Paint is the latest in painting software for the home computer for anyone to play with.
+S-Paint can allow you to paint, fill, or erase some of your drawings that you make.
+Did you always want to be painting in MS Paint or do you want to paint like a boss with this new piece of software that'll make your painting more fun than ever?
+This is the software to paint.
+This is S-Paint.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for